Axa S.A. Trims Stake in Costco Wholesale Co. (NASDAQ:COST)

-Axa S.A. decreased its position in shares of Costco Wholesale Co.
-(NASDAQ:COST) by 3.7% during the third quarter, according to its most recent filing with the SEC.
-The firm owned 493,798 shares of the retailer’s stock after selling 18,730 shares during the period.
-Costco Wholesale comprises about 0.6% of Axa S.A.’s holdings, making the stock its 24th largest holding.
-Axa S.A. owned about 0.11% of Costco Wholesale worth $175,298,000 at the end of the most recent reporting period.
+Axa S.A. reduced its stake in Costco Wholesale Co.
+(NASDAQ:COST) by 3.7% during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 493,798 shares of the retailer’s stock after selling 18,730 shares during the quarter.
+Costco Wholesale comprises approximately 0.6% of Axa S.A.’s holdings, making the stock its 24th largest position.
+Axa S.A. owned 0.11% of Costco Wholesale worth $175,298,000 as of its most recent SEC filing.

-Several other hedge funds have also recently bought and sold shares of COST.
-Rock Creek Group LP grew its position in shares of Costco Wholesale by 13.0% during the third quarter.
-Rock Creek Group LP now owns 1,190 shares of the retailer’s stock valued at $422,000 after purchasing an additional 137 shares in the last quarter.
-O Shares Investment Advisers LLC purchased a new position in Costco Wholesale in the second quarter worth $4,418,000.
-North Star Investment Management Corp. grew its holdings in Costco Wholesale by 2.0% in the third quarter.
-North Star Investment Management Corp. now owns 9,567 shares of the retailer’s stock worth $3,396,000 after purchasing an additional 188 shares during the last quarter.
-Ascension Asset Management LLC purchased a new position in Costco Wholesale in the third quarter worth $1,977,000.
-Finally, Oak Grove Capital LLC grew its holdings in Costco Wholesale by 155.9% in the second quarter.
-Oak Grove Capital LLC now owns 36,045 shares of the retailer’s stock worth $10,929,000 after purchasing an additional 21,958 shares during the last quarter.
-Hedge funds and other institutional investors own 63.40% of the company’s stock.
+Several other institutional investors and hedge funds also recently modified their holdings of COST.
+FMR LLC grew its position in shares of Costco Wholesale by 4.8% during the second quarter.
+FMR LLC now owns 12,077,579 shares of the retailer’s stock valued at $3,662,043,000 after purchasing an additional 551,799 shares in the last quarter.
+Fisher Asset Management LLC grew its holdings in Costco Wholesale by 3.3% in the third quarter.
+Fisher Asset Management LLC now owns 3,391,071 shares of the retailer’s stock worth $1,203,830,000 after purchasing an additional 108,176 shares during the last quarter.
+Morgan Stanley grew its holdings in Costco Wholesale by 3.5% in the first quarter.
+Morgan Stanley now owns 3,366,481 shares of the retailer’s stock worth $959,885,000 after purchasing an additional 115,213 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its holdings in Costco Wholesale by 0.5% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 2,086,280 shares of the retailer’s stock worth $632,582,000 after purchasing an additional 11,195 shares during the last quarter.
+Finally, Swiss National Bank lifted its stake in shares of Costco Wholesale by 1.7% during the second quarter.
+Swiss National Bank now owns 1,804,518 shares of the retailer’s stock worth $547,148,000 after buying an additional 29,300 shares during the period.
+63.40% of the stock is currently owned by hedge funds and other institutional investors.

-Several research firms have issued reports on COST.
-BMO Capital Markets lifted their price target on shares of Costco Wholesale from $340.00 to $385.00 and gave the stock an “outperform” rating in a report on Friday, September 25th.
-Telsey Advisory Group reiterated an “outperform” rating and set a $390.00 price objective on shares of Costco Wholesale in a research note on Tuesday, November 17th.
-Credit Suisse Group lifted their price objective on shares of Costco Wholesale from $328.00 to $370.00 and gave the stock a “neutral” rating in a research note on Tuesday, October 6th.
-Robert W. Baird lifted their price objective on shares of Costco Wholesale from $375.00 to $410.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 4th.
-Finally, JPMorgan Chase & Co. lifted their price objective on shares of Costco Wholesale from $365.00 to $405.00 and gave the stock an “overweight” rating in a research note on Friday, September 4th.
+Several equities research analysts have recently commented on COST shares.
+Raymond James lifted their price objective on shares of Costco Wholesale from $365.00 to $405.00 and gave the stock an “outperform” rating in a research note on Friday, November 13th.
+MKM Partners lifted their price objective on shares of Costco Wholesale from $320.00 to $325.00 and gave the stock a “neutral” rating in a research note on Friday, September 25th.
+CSFB lifted their price objective on shares of Costco Wholesale from $328.00 to $370.00 and gave the stock a “neutral” rating in a research note on Tuesday, October 6th.
+Barclays upgraded shares of Costco Wholesale from an “equal weight” rating to an “overweight” rating and set a $400.00 price objective for the company in a research note on Tuesday, October 6th.
+Finally, BidaskClub upgraded shares of Costco Wholesale from a “hold” rating to a “buy” rating in a research note on Thursday, October 29th.
 Eleven equities research analysts have rated the stock with a hold rating and twenty have given a buy rating to the company.
 Costco Wholesale currently has an average rating of “Buy” and an average target price of $376.33.

-In other Costco Wholesale news, Director Susan L. Decker sold 2,500 shares of the business’s stock in a transaction that occurred on Monday, September 28th.
-The stock was sold at an average price of $347.90, for a total value of $869,750.00.
-Following the sale, the director now owns 21,747 shares in the company, valued at approximately $7,565,781.30.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Kenneth D. Denman sold 300 shares of the business’s stock in a transaction that occurred on Wednesday, September 30th.
-The shares were sold at an average price of $355.69, for a total value of $106,707.00.
-Following the completion of the sale, the director now owns 4,433 shares in the company, valued at approximately $1,576,773.77.
-The disclosure for this sale can be found here.
-Insiders sold a total of 8,800 shares of company stock worth $3,064,457 in the last 90 days.
-Company insiders own 0.22% of the company’s stock.

 The firm also recently disclosed a special dividend, which will be paid on Friday, December 11th.
 Stockholders of record on Wednesday, December 2nd will be issued a dividend of $10.00 per share.
 The ex-dividend date of this dividend is Tuesday, December 1st.
 This is a boost from Costco Wholesale’s previous special dividend of $7.00.
 Costco Wholesale’s payout ratio is 31.64%.